-The Lexus GX 460 is an all-purpose luxury SUV ready for the most rugged of weekend adventures.
-The GX 460 is designed to hold up to regular use over rugged terrain.
+The Lexus GX 460 is designed to hold up to regular use over rugged terrain and is capable of tackling the most challenging trails.
 The Lexus GX shares the its basic platform with the Toyota 4Runner, renowned for its off-road capability.

 The Lexus GX comes standard with a 4.6-liter V8, hence the GX 460 designation, and a 6-speed automatic transmission.